 We are called Quakers or Friends and are members of the Religious Society of Friends.
 The Quaker movement originated in mid-seventeenth century England.

 With the advent of printing, the Bible was becoming widely known, and it appeared to many who read it that the early Christian church depended very little on ecclesiastical structure, elaborate ritual and formal creeds.
 Indeed, it depended greatly on experiencing the Spirit in the midst of the worshiping group and on prophetic utterances inspired by the Spirit.

-t has been said that the Friends have “taken out everything except dependence on the Divine Spirit for guidance and power.”
-George Fox, pictured here, is considered by most to be the primary architect of the Quaker movement.
+Friends have “taken out everything except dependence on the Divine Spirit for guidance and power.”
+George Fox, pictured here, is the primary architect of the Quaker movement.

 “Testimonies” are what Quakers call the ways we have found to live and act based on our beliefs.
-The word “testimony” is used by Friends to describe a witness to the living truth within the human heart as it is acted out in everyday life.
-It is not a form of words, but a mode of life based on the realization that there is “that of God in everyone” and that all life is interconnected.
+Friends use the word “testimony” to describe a witness to the living truth within the human heart as it is acted out in everyday life.
+It is not a form of words, but a mode of life based on the conviction that there is “that of God in everyone” and that all life is interconnected.

 – Focusing on what is truly important and letting other things fall away.